key4hep/k4MarlinWrapper/doc/MarlinWrapperIntroduction.md

 ### Limitations
 This converter script handles almost everything, but there are a few short-comings which it cannot yet handle:
-- Marlin XML steering files can have `include` statments, e.g. `<include ref="Tracking/TrackingDigi.xml"/>`.
+- Marlin XML steering files can have `include` statements, e.g. `<include ref="Tracking/TrackingDigi.xml"/>`.
 These cannot be resolved by the converter script, and it will issue a warning.
 The easiest way to fix this is to simply run `Marlin -n` to resolve all these statements and then run the converter